ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

     </video>
 </div>

 Our only in-situation tiebreaker playthrough was during the first round of matches.
-Players ::{ flag=NL }:: [Cookie_Tree](https://osu.ppy.sh/users/502722) and ::{ flag=FR }:: [Glassive](https://osu.ppy.sh/users/12453848), respectively seeded #7 and #10, traded blow for blow on stage and then had one final showdown on [MACHKINTV](https://osu.ppy.sh/beatmapsets/2410842#taiko/5234943) to determine who would move on to the next set of matches and who would be eliminated from the tournament.
-After clawing back from an initial 20k-point deficit, ::{ flag=NL }:: [Cookie_Tree](https://osu.ppy.sh/users/502722) eventually took the lead, but repeated misses traded by both players during a more technical section led to ::{ flag=FR }:: [Glassive](https://osu.ppy.sh/users/12453848) claiming a more decisive advantage amidst the chaos later on.
+Players ::{ flag=NL }:: ::Cookie\1Tree::{ user-id=502722 } and ::{ flag=FR }:: ::Glassive::{ user-id=12453848 }, respectively seeded #7 and #10, traded blow for blow on stage and then had one final showdown on [MACHKINTV](https://osu.ppy.sh/beatmapsets/2410842#taiko/5234943) to determine who would move on to the next set of matches and who would be eliminated from the tournament.
+After clawing back from an initial 20k-point deficit, ::{ flag=NL }:: ::Cookie\1Tree::{ user-id=502722 } eventually took the lead, but repeated misses traded by both players during a more technical section led to ::{ flag=FR }:: ::Glassive::{ user-id=12453848 } claiming a more decisive advantage amidst the chaos later on.
 See for yourself.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>